UNICORE-EU/server-bundle/README-UPGRADE.txt

    $> rm -rf LIB/*
    $> cp $NEW/<component>/lib/*.jar LIB/

-   FOR UNICORE/X, WORKFLOW and REGISTRY, as needed, if you use the H2 database (filesystem storage)
+   FOR UNICORE/X, WORKFLOW, REGISTRY and XUUDB, as needed, if you use the H2 database (filesystem storage)

  - update the H2 database contents (adapt component